Algebraic connectivity of layered path graphs under node deletion: Introduction

 The algebraic connectivity, i.e., the second smallest eigenvalue of the Laplacian matrix, plays an important role in networked dynamical systems.
 It is an indicator of network connectivity \cite{fiedler1973algebraic} and quantifies the convergence speed of consensus algorithms \cite{olfati2004consensus,olfati2007consensus,olshevsky2009convergence}.
 It is also an important measure of the robustness of the network to link or node failures \cite{godsil2001algebraic,jamakovic2007relationship}.
 For these reasons, in mobile robot networks various control strategies to maximize the algebraic connectivity have been proposed; see, e.g., \cite{kim2005maximizing,degennaro2006decentralized,zavlanos2007potential,zavlanos2008distributed,zavlanos2011graph,satici2013connectivity}.

 In this paper, we study a particular type of network structure that consists of multiple layers, each of which is the disjoint union of path graphs as in \cref{fig:layeredpathgraphs}.
 The information flow between layers is unidirectional, while it is bidirectional within each layer.
 We call such a graph ``layered path graph,'' the formal definition of which is provided in \cref{sec:layeredgraphsdef}.
 The problem is motivated by a formation control of mobile robots moving in a flock with hierarchical structure guided by a leader \cite{shen2008cucker,jia2019modelling,nag2022flock}.
 We assume that each robot has a communication/sensing range and receives/measures the information of its immediate neighbors in the preceding and the same layers.
 In particular, we consider the situation in which a robot (represented by a node) may leave the network, which is captured by the removal of the node and the associated edges.
+It is also worth noting that there is a rich and vast literature that relates the spectral properties of a path graph and the control performance in the context of vehicle platooning, such as the $H_{\infty}$ performance against external disturbance \cite{yamamoto2015bounded,pates2018sensitivity,pirani2019graph}, string stability \cite{jovanovic2005ill,herman2014nonzero,zheng2015stability}, and the network resilience and robustness \cite{pirani2017graph,pirani2022impact}, which motivates us to investigate the algebraic connectivity for layered path graphs.